-Some sections of the reef are specifically known for their shapes they’ve formed.
-Aside from these remarkable shape, the colouring of the reef is another attractive point when scuba diving.
+Some sections of the reef are specifically known for the shapes they’ve formed.
+Aside from these remarkable shapes, the colouring of the reef is another attractive point when scuba diving.

 From vibrant colours to beautiful blues and greens, the Great Barrier Reef is such a breath-taking natural site!

 Queensland is an exciting Australian state to visit on its own, but the Great Barrier Reef is its most sought after attraction.
 While there are glass-bottom boat tours of the Great Barrier Reef and snorkelling of areas a little closer to shore, scuba diving offers a more immersive experience of the reef.